-The day I bought this mask, I did not know that I just got a golden ticket to the good skin factory.
+The day I bought this Utama Spice face mask, I did not know that I just got a golden ticket to the good skin factory.

-I had been eyeing this mask for quite some time.
-It was quite affordable (unlike some clay masks that I should not mention).
+I had been eyeing this mask for some time.
+It was quite affordable, unlike some clay masks that I should not mention.
 It was made from Temulawak (Curcuma xantorrhiza), a herbal ingredients commonly used for jamu (Indonesian traditional herbal drinks).
-I really like jamu, especially the ones containing ingredients from Curcuma genus.
 They do wonders to your digestion track and overall feeling of wellness.
-I didn’t know exactly about their skincare benefit, but I would like to try.
+I didn’t know exactly about their skincare benefit, but it seems interesting.

 I refrained myself from trying because at that time I was still battling a hell-sent breakout.
 My skin was extremely sensitive and dry due to acne medication.
 However, soon my acne disappeared, as well as the sensitivity, leaving a dull skin with overflowing production of sebum and myriads of post-inflammatory hyperpigmentation spots.
 Ehhh, what the hell, skin.

-Anyway, Utama Temu-Temu Face Mask claimed to be able to purify skin and restore the skin radiance, and that sounded like what my skin needed.
+Anyway, Utama Temu-Temu Face Mask claimed to purify skin and restore the skin radiance.
+Sounds exactly like what my skin needs!
 I decided to buy it, and I LOVE it so much I am having a hard time explaining what aspect I love the most about it.

 To Love #1 : Ingredients